 Backed up storage

 The university provides network storage for all your data and document files.

-These are referred to as the ‘N-drive or T-drives’ and are accessible as a personal private file/folder structure for only you to access.
+These are referred to as the ‘N: drive or S: drives’ and are accessible as a personal private file/folder structure for only you to access.

 The university also provides other network shares which are used for collaborative or shared access, as well as other file-storage systems such as SharePoint.